MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data.eventId** - Name identifier of the event, e.g. "LivePersonaCardRenderedAction"

+- **Data.externalAppSessionCorrelationId** - A globally unique identifier for the app to identify all persona cards opened in the same sub-session.

 - **Data.feature** - Used to group various events of the same feature (Profile card)

+- **Data.immersiveProfileCorrelationId** - A globally unique identifier for the expanded profile view session

 - **Data.OTelJS.Version** - Version of OTel logger

+- **Data.personaCorrelationId** - A globally unique identifier for unique personas in a session

-- **Data.properties** - Additional metadata collected for each event as follows:
+- **Data.properties** - Additional metadata collected for each event as follows: *[This field has been removed from current builds of Office, but might still appear in older builds.]*

   - **ClientTimeStamp** - Time on the application when the event was logged
   - **cardCorrelationId** - Duplicate of Data.appContextId above
   - **cardPersonaCorrelationId** - Duplicate of Data.cardCorrelationId above
   - **consumerCorrelationId** - Duplicate of Data.clientCorrelationId above
-  - **externalAppSessionCorrelationId** - A globally unique identifier for the app to identify all persona cards opened in the same sub-session
-  - **immersiveProfileCorrelationId** - A globally unique identifier for the expanded profile view session
-  - **personaCorrelationId** - A globally unique identifier for unique personas in a session

 - **Data.region** -The geographical region of the profile card backend service to which user is connected